whitneyburton/portfolios/students/mimi_schatz/20150813-mimi_schatz-m1.md

 * Attended Women Who Code Ruby Study group on July 15, 2015.
 * Organized 2 happy hours for 1507.
 * Organizing the introduction class and happy hour for 1508.
-* Gave and interview for the weekly Turing update email.
+* Gave an interview for the weekly Turing update email.

 ## Review